Leitemfa/DTMM_reproducible/README.md

+This forked folder is my attempt to reproduce the code developed by Mao and Ma (2020)

 This folder contains all information needed to reproduce the numerical and case study analyses in Mao and Ma (2020) (https://arxiv.org/abs/2008.00400).

 The folder "data" contains all the real datasets used in the paper.